paragkatkar/katacoda-scenarios/mongodb/step9.md

    { item: "postcard", qty: 45, size: { h: 10, w: 15.25, uom: "cm" }, status: "A" },
 ] );`{{execute}}

-### Delete All Documents

-To delete all documents from a collection, pass an empty filter document {} to the `db.collection.deleteMany()` method.

-The following example deletes all documents from the inventory collection:

-`db.inventory.deleteMany({})`{{execute}}

-The method returns a document with the status of the operation.

 ### Delete All Documents that Match a Condition

 You can specify criteria, or filters, that identify the documents to delete.
 The filters use the same syntax as read operations.